microsoft/WhatTheHack/051-AzurePurview/README.md

-# What The Hack - Microsoft Purview
+# What The Hack - Data Governance with Microsoft Purview
 ## Introduction
 Most companies struggle to deal with humungous amount of data that is being generated across their business and across thier IT estate (on-prem, multiple clouds).
 The more a company understands their data, the more effective they are to use it.